 \subsubsection{Encoder and Decoder}

-The UNet has been structured in a hierarchical manner using the channel multipliers $[1, 2, 4]$ across four resolution scales.
+The U-Net has been structured in a hierarchical manner using the channel multipliers $[1, 2, 4]$ across four resolution scales.
 The encoder comprises a sequence of residual blocks that are followed by downsampling layers:

-while the decoder replicated this pattern using upsampling and skip-connections:
+while the decoder replicated this pattern using upsampling and skip connections: